Climate change drives inequality. How can we fix it?

 There’s plenty we can do to fight for climate justice, reduce inequality, and shrink our own impact on the climate.
 Ready to get started?

 First, take steps to advocate for stronger policies and political action.
 Vote early, vote often, and vote for candidates that understand we must act quickly and decisively to keep global temperatures from rising.
 You can check out our collective action guide for more ideas.

-Next, reduce your own emissions, by consuming less, choosing more sustainable products, and switching to a climate-healthy diet.
+Next, reduce your own emissions: Buy less and buy better, eat more plant-based meals, and switch to a climate-healthy commute.
 After all, we can’t vote every day, but we eat, commute, and use energy daily.
 The good news?
 Most choices that are good for the climate are good for your wallet and health, too.
 Check out our Simple Guide for more ideas.